Cajun Crawfish Étouffée

 What is Étouffée?

 Ètouffée is a French word meaning “smothered”.
-Smothering is a technique popular in cajun and creole cooking that usually involves browning meat, sautéing vegetables, then cooking it all down together in a liquid until a thicker stew-like consistency forms.
+Smothering is a technique popular in cajun and creole cooking that usually involves browning meat, sautéing vegetables, then cooking it all down together in a liquid until a stew forms.
 Dishes like smothered chicken and smothered green beans are popular in Louisiana cooking.

 Lagniappe